 EMCCDs provide single-photon detection with sub-electron read noise.
-When cryogenically cooled down to temperatures in the range of -110 to -50 ˚C as in the RIXSCam, dark current and associated dark current noise also becomes negligible, permitting a range of camera operation modes.
-In XCAM’s RIXSCam system, custom EMCCDs are used which are full-frame devices with 1632x1608 16µm pixels; these are back-illuminated and have no AR coating to provide an outstanding soft X-ray response.
-One to three of these devices are closely butted to provide a greater signal-to-noise ratio.
-The detector assembly is mounted on a tiltable stage which can be adjusted through all angles from the outside of the camera, and locked in position.
-This enables the user to reduce the effective size of the pixels.
+When cryogenically cooled down to temperatures in the range of -110 to -50 ˚C, as in the original RIXSCam™, dark current and associated dark current noise also becomes negligible, permitting a range of camera operation modes.

+The RIXSCam™ system allows between one and three of these devices to be closely butted to provide a greater signal-to-noise ratio.
+The detector assembly is mounted on a rotatable cold bench which can be adjusted through all angles and locked in position from the outside of the camera, enabling the user to reduce the effective pixel size.

-For more details please enquire or download the RIXSCam product information sheet below.
+For more details please contact us today or download the RIXSCam™ and RIXSCam™ Mini product information sheets below.